moka-guys/dnanexus_peddy/Readme.md

 # dnanexus_peddy v 1.0.0

 ## What does this app do?
-This app runs peddy (https://github.com/brentp/peddy) to perform a run wide QC checking that the assigned gender matches the sample and that the run does not contain duplicate samples.
-It uses the sample metadata contained within the samples filenames plus the vcf files created by the pipeline.

-This app uses a release of peddy from https://github.com/moka-guys/peddy
+This app runs peddy v0.3.1 (https://github.com/brentp/peddy) to perform a run wide QC check that the assigned gender matches the sample.
+This app uses a release of peddy from https://github.com/moka-guys/peddy.

-## What are typical use cases for this app?
-The app is designed to be executed after the DNA Nexus workflows for all samples in a run have sucessfuly completed.
-The peddy output files are processed by multiqc >v1.3, which displays peddy data in the resulting report.
-This app is scheduled to run by the DNA Nexus upload agent script using the --depends-on flag.

 Peddy detects when the expected sex of a sample does not match the sex inferred from the sequence data.
 This works by measuring the ratio of heterozygous to homozygous genotypes in the X chromosome; As males have one X chromosome, they should have zero true heterozygous calls in the X chromosome, whereas females should have a mixture.
 This is reported via the  **sex/het ratio**, which is the count of heterozygous calls divided by the count of homozygous alternate calls.
 The sex/het ratio is **low for males, high for females**.

+## What are typical use cases for this app?
+The app should be run after workflows for all samples in a run complete succesfully.
+The peddy output files are processed by multiqc >v1.3, which displays peddy data in the resulting report.
+This app is scheduled to run by the DNA Nexus upload agent script using the --depends-on flag.

 ## What data are required for this app to run?
 - A project number is passed to the app as a parameter.